20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 interpolating_fraction = tanh(iv1pz);

-new_colour = mix(old_colour, pure_blue / 0.0722, interpolating_fraction);
+new_colour = mix(old_colour, pure_blue / 0.0722f, interpolating_fraction);
 ```

 The mapping here is more complicated to replicate the same falloff as redshift.
-One question you might have is why we're dividing our colours by the constants: notice that they're the same constants we use to calculate $Y$.
+One question you might have is where these division constants come from: notice that they're the same constants we use to calculate $Y$.
 This ensures that our new colour is equivalent in power/brightness to the old one

 One problem specific to blueshift is that our energy is unbounded, and our pixels can become infinitely bright.
 Its therefore much more aesthetically pleasing to spill over the extra energy into white once we max out the blue colour - which is shown in the full code sample